siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Example**

-This partition calculates the average temperature of every 10 events for each sensor, and sends an output to the `DeviceTempIncreasingStream` stream if the consecutive average temperature values are increasing more then
+This partition calculates the average temperature of every 10 events for each sensor, and sends an output to the `DeviceTempIncreasingStream` stream if the consecutive average temperature values increase by more than
 5 degrees.

 <pre>